Permanent GNSS network

 - The permanent GNSS network of the West Indies and Réunion Volobsis (volobsis.ipgp.fr/gnss.php)

 Permanent GNSS National Network – Rénag

 Firstly, the Rénag is dedicated to scientific research and Earth observation in internal and external geophysics and geodesy.
 It is in fact the extension of the Regal network, set up in 1997, which focused on the study of the Western Alps.
 It is now a National Observation Service (SNO) which is part of the Insu’s National Observation Action (ANO) 3 “Geodesy-Gravimetry”.
 Rénag’s mission is to acquire, conserve and disseminate permanent GNSS data of scientific quality on a long term basis.
 As such, it benefits from the financial support of CNRS-Insu and the Ministry of Higher Education, Research and Innovation.
 It is one of the major components of Résif.
 19 French research teams are actively involved in the construction and maintenance of the observation system, data acquisition, public dissemination, conservation (via the Rénag data centre) and scientific exploitation.

-The Rénag has 83 operational stations spread over the metropolitan territory.
+The Rénag has 83 operational stations spread over the metropolitan territory, 37 of which emit a real-time signal for RTK positioning RTK positioning via a dedicated NTRIP server.
 The Orphéon network has 180 permanent stations.
 The Renag data center distributes a total of 3.25 TB of data (February 2021 figures).

 The Permanent National GNSS Network in 2019 (News Résif 2019-10-14)